Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 Sofia Foodie Guide: What to Order, Where to Wander and How to Eat Like a Local

-Quick note on Made in Home: since my original visit, the restaurant at Angel Kanchev 30A has rebranded as Dark Sister by Made in Home — same address, same spirit, still ranked among Sofia’s top restaurants.
-Worth verifying the menu before you go, but the DNA of the place I loved is still there.
+Quick note on Made in Home: since the original visit described above, the restaurant at Angel Kanchev 30A has rebranded as Dark Sister by Made in Home — same address, same spirit, still ranked among Sofia’s top restaurants.
+Worth verifying the menu before you go, but the DNA of the original place is still there.

 What to Order: Bulgarian Dish Decoder

 A few essentials to know before you sit down.
 Start with a salad — Shopska is the one Bulgarians eat with almost everything.
-Add a soup if the weather is cold (lentil, as I had at Soup Me, is deeply warming) or tarator if it’s summer.
+Add a soup if the weather is cold (lentil, of the kind served at Soup Me, is deeply warming) or tarator if it’s summer.
 For mains, the slow-cooked casserole dishes and the grilled pork platters are where the kitchen really shines.
-Pair with local wine rather than importing your usual choice — Bulgarian reds like Mavrud and Melnik are excellent and criminally underexposed outside the country.
+Pair with local wine rather than importing your usual choice — Bulgarian reds like Mavrud and Melnik are excellent and largely unexported.

 Where to Wander When You’re Hungry

-Sofia’s centre is compact enough to cover on foot in a few hours — which is exactly how it should be approached if food is your primary motivation.
-The best restaurants are tucked into the side streets rather than on the main boulevard, and the neighbourhood you’re in changes the type of meal you’ll have quite significantly.
+Sofia’s centre is compact enough to cover on foot in a few hours — which is exactly how it should be approached if food is the priority.
+The best restaurants are tucked into the side streets rather than on the main boulevard, and the neighbourhood dictates the type of meal on offer quite significantly.

 A Self-Guided Sofia Food Walk

-This is roughly the loop I’d do if I were planning a half-day around food specifically — starting mid-morning and running into early evening, covering the side streets where the best kitchens are concentrated.
+This is roughly the loop worth doing for a half-day focused specifically on food — starting mid-morning and running into early evening, covering the side streets where the best kitchens are concentrated.

-- Zhenski Pazar women’s market (10:00am).
+2. Zhenski Pazar women’s market (10:00am).
 Walk through the market near the centre for the sensory experience — dried spices, seasonal produce, nuts, local honey.
-Buy a small bag of dried figs or walnuts to snack on.
+Pick up a small bag of dried figs or walnuts to snack on.
 The market is working and lively; it’s not set up for tourists, which is what makes it worth visiting.

-- Neofit Rilski for lunch (12:30pm).
+3. Neofit Rilski for lunch (12:30pm).
 Head towards Neofit Rilski 55 for Soup Me if the weather is cool, or explore the side streets near Angel Kanchev for a sit-down meal.
-Dark Sister by Made in Home opens at 11am Wednesday through Sunday and is worth targeting for a longer lunch — the goat cheese salad I described in the section above is still on their rotation under the new name.
+Dark Sister by Made in Home opens at 11am Wednesday through Sunday and is worth targeting for a longer lunch — the goat cheese salad described above is still on their rotation under the new name.

-- Coffee break on Vitosha (3:00pm).
+4. Coffee break on Vitosha (3:00pm).
 Walk down Vitosha Boulevard for the view of Vitosha mountain and a proper afternoon espresso at one of the boulevard cafés.
-If you want third-wave coffee rather than espresso bar culture, the streets just off Vitosha have several excellent specialty coffee shops.
+For third-wave coffee rather than espresso bar culture, the streets just off Vitosha have several excellent specialty coffee shops.

-- Lozenets for dinner (7:30pm).
-Head to Lubimoto for the full Bulgarian comfort meal experience — the pork loin platter with herb potatoes and mushrooms is the one I kept coming back to.
-It’s the kind of dish that makes you question every other dinner you’ve ever had.
-Book a table if you’re going on a weekend.
+5. Lozenets for dinner (7:30pm).
+Head to Lubimoto for a full Bulgarian comfort meal — the pork loin platter with herb potatoes and mushrooms, described above, is a standout on the menu.
+Book a table if going on a weekend.

-- Raffy Bar for nightcap (10:00pm).
+6. Raffy Bar for nightcap (10:00pm).
 End on Vitosha Boulevard at Raffy’s for the atmosphere and a glass of something.
-Friday and Saturday nights it fills up; the tent seating on the boulevard is particularly good in good weather.
+Friday and Saturday nights it fills up; the tent seating on the boulevard is particularly good in warm weather.

 Two Days in Sofia, Planned Around Eating

-If food is the primary reason you’re in Sofia — which, honestly, it probably should be — here’s how I’d structure two days to get the most out of the city’s culinary scene without rushing.
+If food is the primary draw to Sofia — which, honestly, it probably should be — here’s how to structure two days to get the most out of the city’s culinary scene without rushing.

 Day 1: Classics and Comfort

-- Mid-morning: Zhenski Pazar market walk — buy nothing specific, just absorb it
+• Mid-morning: Zhenski Pazar market walk — no fixed shopping list, just take it in

 Day 2: Discovery and Something Different

-- Morning: Book a guided food market tour (see section below) — the best way to cover all three main markets with context and tastings
+• Morning: Book a guided food market tour (see section below) — the most efficient way to cover all three main markets with context and tastings

-- Lunch: Dark Sister by Made in Home (Angel Kanchev 30A) — the goat cheese salad, a main of your choice, and absolutely the fig cheesecake if it’s on the daily menu
+• Lunch: Dark Sister by Made in Home (Angel Kanchev 30A) — the goat cheese salad, a main of choice, and the fig cheesecake if it’s on the daily menu

-- Evening: Raffy Bar & Gelato on Vitosha for nightcap and gelato — they do both well enough to deserve a return visit
+• Evening: Raffy Bar & Gelato on Vitosha for nightcap and gelato — both are done well enough here to deserve a return visit

 Markets, Bakeries and Coffee: Your Morning Strategy

-Coffee divides into two distinct cultures here: tiny streetside vending machines that pull you a 1-lev espresso if you have the right coins, and a genuinely good third-wave café scene with flat whites and cold brew in the streets near the centre.
+Coffee divides into two distinct cultures here: tiny streetside vending machines that pull a 1-lev espresso if you have the right coins, and a genuinely good third-wave café scene with flat whites and cold brew in the streets near the centre.
 Both are worth trying.
-And if you see a tray of mekitsi (puffy fried dough) at a snack window, order one, dust it with powdered sugar or spread on rose jam, and don’t ask how many calories are involved.
+And if a tray of mekitsi (puffy fried dough) appears at a snack window, order one, dust it with powdered sugar or spread on rose jam, and don’t count the calories.

 Rakia, Wine and Craft Beer: What to Drink

 Rakia is Bulgaria’s all-purpose greeting and farewell — a fruit brandy (grape, apricot, or plum) that arrives alongside cold starters and is meant to be sipped slowly, not shot.
-I’ll confess I’m a bit of a wimp with alcohol and found even a 50ml pour fairly formidable, but the ritual of rakia with shopska salad is one of those food combinations that feels genuinely tied to a place.
+Even a modest 50ml pour is fairly formidable for anyone unused to strong spirits, but the ritual of rakia with shopska salad is one of those food combinations that feels tied to a specific place.
 Bulgarian wines are quietly excellent and worth exploring seriously: look for local reds like Mavrud, Melnik, and Rubin, and whites like Dimyat or Misket for fish and herb-forward dishes.
 Craft beer has also arrived properly in Sofia — pale ales and dunkels from small producers show up in fridges all over the centre.

 Drink Pairing Guide